Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Preliminaries

 \subsubsection{Convergence of quantum surfaces}

 In this subsection, we will describe how to define a topology on certain families of quantum surfaces (possibly decorated by curves) using the perspective that a quantum surface is the same as an equivalence class of measure spaces modulo conformal maps.
+We will only write out the definitions explicitly in the case of curve-decorated quantum surfaces.
+A topology on quantum surfaces without curves is simply obtained by removing all references to the curve $\eta$.